-Let’s be honest: This year of TV was something else.
+Let’s be honest: The past year of TV was something else.
 As people started to stretch their legs and venture out into the outside world again, an avalanche of television (in spring 2022 alone!) bombarded us at every turn.
-Now with this year’s Emmy nominations announced, it’s easy to see just how many shows might have slipped through your fingers.
-So, if you missed a few goodies here and there and want time to catch up, we get it — so we’ve put together a helpful guide to where you can stream each nominated show for you ahead of September.
-If you haven’t caught up by then, that’s on you.
+Now with this year’s Emmy winners and loser announced, it’s easy to see just how many shows might have slipped through your fingers.
+So, if you missed a few goodies here and there and want time to catch up, we get it — so we’ve put together a helpful guide to where you can stream every show that were spotlighted by the Television Academy but that you haven’t seen yet.
+Watch them all and report back to us.

 On HBO Max